xSyki/xSyki/README.md

 ### 👋 Hi, I’m Mikolaj
-- 👀 I’m interested in ...
+- 👀 I’m interested in WebDelepoment, 3D art and video editing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next.js to write my blog.
-- 💞️ I’m looking to collaborate on ...
-- 📫 If you see anything I can help you with, feel free to email me. mikolaj@syki.pl
+- 📫 If you see anything I can help you with, feel free to email me.
+E-mail: mikolaj@syki.pl

 ### Connect with me: